Slightly updated 2018 version: (Dropbox: PDF; Word), (Academia.edu), (Google drive), (Amazon)

 In sum, plausible animal rights arguments don’t justify thinking that early fetuses have rights or, importantly, that they lack rights: they are neutral on the issue and so further arguments are needed to go either way on abortion, pro-choice or pro-life.

 Obviously we don’t know what it’s like to be a fetus, but being killed in an abortion would surely feel horrific, to say the least.
-According to moral principles that motivate animal rights, causing this type of would surely be wrong unless done for a very good reason, and so animal rights-related thinking seems to reject any possible pro-choice views that claim that abortions are nearly necessarily morally permissible, that an abortion just could never be morally wrong, even if done very late in pregnancy and for frivolous reasons.
+According to moral principles that motivate animal rights, causing this type of pain would surely be wrong unless done for a very good reason, and so animal rights-related thinking seems to reject any possible pro-choice views that claim that abortions are nearly necessarily morally permissible, that an abortion just could never be morally wrong, even if done very late in pregnancy and for frivolous reasons.

 Fortunately, the numbers above suggest that relatively few abortions are of conscious, sentient fetuses: just a small percentage, perhaps a bit more if fetal consciousness develops earlier.
 These abortions are often performed because of serious disabilities found in the fetus: it is doubtful that women have later abortions for anything other than serious reasons.
 Regardless, the frequency of these later abortions could surely be reduced if early abortions were more readily available.

-Would a fetus have a to her body, especially if that fetus was conscious and feeling?
-Philosopher Judith Thompson, in her famous 1971 “” article, observed that other people don’t rights to our bodies, even if they need our bodies to stay alive: you don’t have a right to my kidney, even if you need it to live, and I don’t violate your rights if you die because I don’t give it to you.
+Would a fetus have a right to her body, especially if that fetus was conscious and feeling?
+Philosopher Judith Thompson, in her famous 1971 “A Defense of Abortion” article, observed that other people don’t rights to our bodies, even if they need our bodies to stay alive: you don’t have a right to my kidney, even if you need it to live, and I don’t violate your rights if you die because I don’t give it to you.
 Fetuses, even if they were persons with the right to life, might not have a right to pregnant women’s bodies, and pregnant women have a right to not allow fetuses to use their bodies.
 This fact complicates later abortions and simplifies earlier ones: the emergence of fetal consciousness doesn’t make later abortions straightforwardly wrong, and women’s rights to their bodies makes early abortions more easily permissible.

 It’s useful here to compare animal and fetal rights.
 It’s easy to respect animals’ rights: just don’t shoot them to hang their heads on the wall, don’t electrocute them to turn them into fur coats, don’t infect them with diseases, don’t kill them to eat them.
 Animals’ rights, mainly, are negative rights: basically, just leave them alone.
 Fetuses’ rights, in contrast, would be positive rights: rights to various benefits and forms of assistance from the women they are inside of.
 A pregnant woman surely does not just “leave the fetus alone” over the course of pregnancy and childbirth, so to speak: she has to put in a lot of physical and emotional effort and energy, to say the least.
 And a pregnant woman might not be willing, for many reasons, to provide those benefits to a fetus, given all that’s involved.
 If Thompson is correct, the fetus has no right to these benefits, even if they are necessary for his or her life to continue, and the pregnant woman has a right to not provide them: until there are artificial wombs to transplant unwanted fetuses into, a woman has a moral right to an abortion.

 These considerations about rights provide further reason to think that early abortions are morally permissible, beyond the inability of the above arguments to show that early abortions are wrong.
 It also provides another reason to think that later abortions, even of conscious and feeling fetuses, could be morally permissible.
 But we need to be cautious here: again, even if you need my kidney to stay alive, I have a right to my kidney.
-If, however, somehow you need my kidney , I may be morally obligated to give you my kidney, whether you have a right to it or not (and maybe you would?!).
-And so any later abortions are like that, for feeling fetuses, concern for their pain and suffering – if it is present – might trump a woman’s rights here.
+If, however, somehow you need my kidney to avoid being brutally tortured to death, I may be morally obligated to give you my kidney, whether you have a right to it or not (and maybe you would?!).
+And so if any later abortions are like that, for feeling fetuses, concern for their pain and suffering – if it is present – might trump a woman’s rights here.
 The best response about this concern seems to be to ensure that this conflict of rights doesn’t arise, by ensuring that any abortions happen early in pregnancy, before fetuses are conscious and can feel pain.
 And it might prompt developing methods to ensure that any later abortions are painless.

-In sum, animal rights principles don’t condemn early abortions and they don’t condemn later abortions either.
+In sum, animal rights principles don’t condemn early abortions and they don’t necessarily condemn later abortions either.
 The perspectives and rights of the pregnant woman make the issues complex in ways that we never see with animal rights issues: in thinking about animal farming and slaughter, or experimentation, we confront animals as individuals.
 When they are in pairs or groups, such as mother and offspring, there never is a conflict of rights or ideal outcomes: what’s best for one is always best for all.
 Abortion is not like that, by design.

-To ensure that our discussion is complete, we shouldn’t forget that there are animal rights advocates animal rights critics.
+To ensure that our discussion is complete, we shouldn’t forget that there are animal rights advocates and animal rights critics.
 Do any of the critics’ arguments have any implications for abortion?

 There may be other connections, but I will leave it to critics of animal rights to see what other implications their arguments might have for abortion.